byte-physics/igortest/docu/sphinx/source/examples.rst

 --------

 This test suite has its own run routine.
 The :code:`run_IGNORE` function serves as an entry point for :code:`"example2-plain.ipf"`.
-If the unit testing framework is loaded, a function named :code:`run` is executed with by hook after opening the file.
 By using the :code:`_IGNORE` suffix, the function itself will be ignored as a test case.
 This is also explained in the section about :ref:`Test Cases<TestCase>`.
 It is important to note that calling :cpp:func:`RunTest` would otherwise lead to a recursion error.

 There are multiple calls to :cpp:func:`RunTest` in :code:`run_IGNORE` to demonstrate the use of optional arguments.
 Calling the function without any optional argument will lead to a search for all available test cases in the procedure file.
-You can also execute specific test cases by supplying them with the :code:`testcase` parameter.
+You can also execute specific test cases by supplying them with the :code:`testCase` parameter.

 The optional parameter :code:`name` is especially useful for bundling more than one procedure file into a single test run.

 The test suite itself lives in a module and all test cases are static to that module.
-This is the recommended environment for a test suite. when using the static keyword, you also have to define a module with :code:`#pragma ModuleName=Example2`
+This is the recommended environment for a test suite.
+When using the static keyword, you also have to define a module with :code:`#pragma ModuleName=Example2`